 To Store - if your house doesn’t get too hot, store your Christmas Crock Pot Candy in an airtight container at room temperature for about 2 weeks.
 Keeping them in the refrigerator will help them last longer (about 3 weeks).

-PRO TIP: Use parchment or wax paper between the layers of crock pot candy so they don't stick together.
+ERIN'S TIP: When storing crock pot candy, use parchment or wax paper between the layers so they don't stick together.

 To Freeze - make sure your candy is fully set, and then flash freeze on the baking tray (freeze individually).
 Don't forget to label and date!
-Once frozen, place them in a freezer-safe container and freeze them for 3 - 6 months.
+Once frozen, place the candy in a freezer-safe container and freeze them for 3 - 6 months.

 Supplies needed